DPDK/dpdk/doc/guides/prog_guide/intel_dpdk_xen_based_packet_switch_sol.rst

     .. note::

         On Xen Dom0, there is no hugepage support.
-        Under Xen Dom0, the Intel® DPDK uses a special memory management kernel module to allocate chunks of physically continuous memory.
+        Under Xen Dom0, the DPDK uses a special memory management kernel module to allocate chunks of physically continuous memory.
-        Refer to the *Intel® DPDK Getting Started Guide* for more information on memory management in the Intel® DPDK.
+        Refer to the *DPDK Getting Started Guide* for more information on memory management in the DPDK.
-        In the above command, 4 GB memory is reserved (2048 of 2 MB pages) for Intel® DPDK.
+        In the above command, 4 GB memory is reserved (2048 of 2 MB pages) for DPDK.

 #.
 Load igb_uio and bind one Intel NIC controller to igb_uio: